Fire and rescue services

 More information:

 For most travellers, South Korea is safe and has a relatively low crime rate.
-However, petty crime happens, especially in major cities such as Seoul and Busan.
+However, petty crime can occur, especially in major cities such as Seoul and Busan.

-Sexual assault, drink spiking, and other violent crimes occur, particularly around bars and nightlife areas, such as Itaewon and Hongdae.
+Sexual assault, drink spiking, and other violent crimes can occur, particularly around bars and nightlife areas, such as Itaewon and Hongdae in Seoul.

 To protect yourself from crime: